 - First, you need to remove all the disks from the NAS device.
 Unfortunately, there is no chance to skip this stage since any data recovery software works with the drives themselves, not with the device.

 - Connect the NAS drives to the PC.
 You can use special SATA-to-USB adapters or connect the drives right to a motherboard.
 Note that the recovery speed will be higher if you connect the drives directly to the PC motherboard, without USB.

 - Start ReclaiMe File Recovery and inspect the drives and volumes it suggests for scanning.

 - Having read a tutorial (their site contains tutorials for all popular NAS models) it is easy to understand which volume you need to choose for the scanning.

 - Choose the needed volume and click Start.

 - The software starts scanning and shows data in the original folder tree.
 It also shows the RAW folder that contains some files sorted by their type.
 But there is information on their site that these files are quite useless – they are file fragments, deleted files, and so on.

 - It is possible to preview recovered data even before the end of scanning.
 ReclaiMe shows image files, videos, documents, etc.

 At first glance it seems so easy but, in fact, the whole process takes quite a long time.
-Only drives scanning can last several days.
+Only drive scanning can last several days.

-That’s why saving the backups you will avoid many problems.
+That’s why saving the backups will avoid many problems.